In our continuing series on the Four Claims, this story follows the provenance of a small but important piano.

 Isaburo Kishida returned to Japan in 1910 but not before leaving his legacy of Japanese Gardens in Victoria including the Japanese Gardens in The Butchart Gardens and in Royal Roads University at Hatley Castle.

 The boat was berthed near the swimming area alongside a floating teahouse-waiting room where cherry blossoms and paper lanterns trimmed the eaves.
 Crossing a red lacquered bridge, one would board the vessel adorned with beaded curtains and tables for tea, ice cream and “kindred refreshments.”
-Bamboo, imitation wisteria and banners bearing the Jenkichi Nishimoto name decorated the houseboat itself.
+Bamboo, imitation wisteria and banners bearing the Zenkichi Nishimoto name decorated the houseboat itself.

 Photo courtesy: Esquimalt Archives

-Jenkichi ran his successful business from 1909 to 1920.
+Zenkichi ran his successful business from 1909 to 1920.
 For 10 cents it would take visitors up the Gorge to Craigflower Bridge and back whilst enjoying the scenery, refreshments and entertainment from a small piano.

 With federal orders to uproot Japanese Canadians in 1942 the Takatas were among the 273 men, women, and children herded on to a CPR steamship in Victoria Harbour on April 22, 1942, bound for Hastings Park.
 After five months in the detainment centre, with unsanitary conditions, the Takata family was interned in Sandon, a silver mining ghost town deep in the Kootenay area of British Columbia.
 After the war, the family resettled in Ontario.